Sam Yan: History

 The neighbourhood known as Sam Yan lies in the northwest corner of the intersection.
+The name "Sam Yan" can be translated as "the neighbourhood of three", referring to the meeting point of the three roads.

+In 1910, Chaloem Dej 57 Bridge (สะพานเฉลิมเดช 57, RTGS: Saphan Chaloem Det Sip Chet, [sà.pʰaːn t͡ɕʰa.lɤ̌ːm dēːt sìp cʰèt]) was constructed across Khlong Hua Lamphong to connect Phaya Thai and Si Phraya Roads at Sam Yan.
+This bridge was part of the "Chaloem" series, built annually to commemorate King Rama V's birthday, alongside Chaloem Sawan 58 Bridge.

+The bridge once stood at the centre of the intersection where Sam Yan now lies.
+Later, the canal was filled in to widen Rama IV Road, and the bridge was demolished, transforming the area into the junction seen today.

+Sam Yan, along with the neighbouring Saphan Lueang, is predominantly inhabited by Thai-Chinese communities.
+Historically, they were engaged in trading used car parts, a business that expanded along Rama IV Road from areas such as Sieng Kong and Talat Noi in Chinatown.
+As a result, the local culture reflects this heritage, evident in shrines and festivals like San Chao Mae Tub Tim (Mazu shrine), San Chao Pho Suea (Xuanwu shrine), and the Sun Wukong Shrine mentioned earlier.
+Their performing arts include traditional Chinese opera and related cultural expressions.

 The university began developing the area's real estate for rent in 1963, and until the late 2000s, the neighbourhood consisted of various shophouses which held many well-known restaurants.
 At the heart of the neighbourhood was Sam Yan Market, a permanent foodstuff marketplace established in 1965, whose cheap upstairs restaurants were popular with students.
 In 2008 the university, which owns and manages the area's real estate through its Office of Property Management, began work on development plans which required the demolition of old establishments at the immediate intersection.
 Sam Yan Market was relocated a few hundred metres away to the northwest nearer Suphachalasai Stadium, and most shop owners followed.
 The plot of land was finally developed into the Samyan Mitrtown mixed-use project by Golden Land Property Development, and opened in 2019.

-The name "Sam Yan" can be translated as "three quarters", probably referring to the meeting point of the three roads.

 Sam Yan, together with the adjacent Suan Luang neighbourhood (also on university land), continues to be well known as a gastronomic destination.
 Sam Yan, together with Suan Luang, was named the "coolest neighbourhood" in Bangkok by Time Out magazine in 2020.
+However, the re-development has also prompted criticism of gentrification from conservation groups and students, especially Netiwit Chotiphatphaisal.